National Disability Strategy

 - Email: email@example.com

-In the first year of the Strategy, the focus has been on building the foundations for implementation by engaging mainstream policy areas identified in the Strategy.
-Areas for future action have been prioritised in collaboration with people with disability and other key stakeholders through the mechanisms below.
-The National Disability Strategy Report to the Council of Australian Governments 2012 was endorsed by the Standing Council on Community and Disability Services on 24/12/2012.
+In the first year of the Strategy, the focus was on building the foundations for implementation by engaging mainstream policy areas identified in the Strategy.
+Areas for future action were prioritised in collaboration with people with disability and other key stakeholders.
+The National Disability Strategy Report to the Council of Australian Governments 2012 was endorsed by the then Standing Council on Community and Disability Services on 24/12/2012.